by Karen & Grace Morris

 Attach the ring to it by putting the rock through the hole until it won't fall out.

-Place the pompom on the center of where all of the corners of the black paper met.
+Place the pompom in the center of where all the corners of the black paper met.
 This will be the sun.

 Place your planets on the black paper.
-Have Mercury closest to the sun and Pluto farthest from the sun.
+Mercury is closest to the sun and Pluto farthest from the sun.

 Take your star stickers and stick them all over your solar system.

 God Creates Fish and Birds – Genesis 1:20-23